Eats & Drinks

 Big Bend Motor Inn Restaurant

 Classic diner fare for breakfast, lunch, and dinner, and daily host to many longtime locals.
 It’s located inside the Big Bend Motor Inn gas station and store in Study Butte, and you'll enter the doors to the left of the gas station counter.
 This place is old school, so seat yourself, don't be in a hurry, enjoy your meal, then pay at the counter and tip at the table.
 Pro tip: Stop by for a Blue Bell ice cream in a cup, cone, shake or malt.
 Also, this is the only place to get gas outside of the National Park or the Lajitas General Store.
+They have grab n' go food as well.

 Open daily from 6:45AM–9PM, but restaurant hours vary by season.